 Note that the app itself is solely for organizing and tracking your budgets.
 It’s neither a checking nor a savings account, so it does not include a debit card or earn interest on any balance.
-Only the separate Marcus Online Savings Account earns interest at 1.70% APY.
+Only the separate Marcus Online Savings Account earns interest at 1.05% annual percentage yield.

 Opening a Clarity Money account

 You can open an account either online or through the app, which you can download from the App Store or Google Play.
 You’ll need to provide an email address to open an account.
 Once your account is created, you’ll need to link at least one supported external account to gain access to the app’s features.